johnsam-05/Minecraft-Server-Bot/README.md

 - Check firewall and port settings if bots can’t connect
 - Use the same version as your Minecraft server

+## License & Usage

+© 2025 John Samuel.
+All rights reserved.

+This project is shared for educational and portfolio purposes only.
+Unauthorized copying, distribution, or reuse of any part of this code is prohibited without prior permission.

 ---